 Our goal is to prevent shaken baby syndrome

 We believe that to dramatically impact this issue and reduce the problem, we must better educate our communities.
 Child abuse and SBS are preventable, and this program gives us a platform to take action.

 No one likes to think about a child being hurt by an adult caregiver, but it does happen.
 In fact, SBS is one of the leading causes of trauma death in Colorado children under the age of two.
 Educating parents and caregivers about the dangers of shaking a baby and providing alternatives for managing the frustrations they may feel when caring for a crying baby is key to prevention.

-Remember, no matter how frustrated you may become, NEVER SHAKE A BABY.
+Remember, no matter how frustrated you may become, never shake a baby.

-Shaken Baby Syndrome (SBS) is the diagnosis given to the many serious and sometimes fatal, injuries and permanent disabilities that can occur when infants or young children are violently shaken or their heads are impacted.
+SBS is the diagnosis given to the many serious and sometimes fatal, injuries and permanent disabilities that can occur when infants or young children are violently shaken or their heads are impacted.
 Not only is it a serious type of head injury, it is also a serious form of child abuse.